nc-katherine-hurst/be1-katas/01b_stackPhotocopier.md

 Time to upgrade our photocopier, it now takes in a pile of blueprints and must make copies of them (with the `isCopy` property set to `true`).

-As before though, we must make sure
+As before though, this is a pure function so we must make sure

 - the original blueprints are not altered/mutated
 - that none of the returned objects are the same as the ones passed in